 1. Decide how much money you want to risk

 Your first step is to decide how much you’re willing to lose on options trading.
 Do not invest your entire retirement portfolio as options (like other derivatives) come with significant risk.
-The broker you use will have a minimum amount to deposit in a margin account, usually about $2,000.

 2. Choose a broker that trades options